graphprotocol/contracts/packages/subgraph-service/docs/dips/testing/LocalNetworkTestPlan.md

 **Steps**: Let one acceptance cycle run, then a second.

+> ⚠️ **The two proposals cannot both be accepted.** The allocation id is deterministic per
+> (indexer, deployment), so both proposals target the *same* allocation, and `SubgraphService`
+> enforces **one indexing agreement per allocation**.
+After the first proposal creates the
+> allocation + agreement, accepting the second reverts
+> `AllocationAlreadyHasIndexingAgreement(allocationId)` (selector `0x333e316d`).
+So the real
+> behavior under test is the **dedup / defer** (process one per deployment per tick to avoid
+> racing the deterministic allocation id); the deferred proposal then ends **rejected**, not
+> accepted.
+"Both accepted, sharing one allocation" is not achievable.

 **Pass Criteria**:

 - [ ] Only one proposal is accepted in the first tick (the agent processes one per deployment to avoid racing the deterministic allocation id); the other stays `pending` — Observation toolbox "Pending proposal row".
-- [ ] On the next tick the deferred proposal is accepted against the now-existing allocation (the D-3.1 reuse path) — both end `accepted`, sharing one allocation.
+- [ ] On the next tick the deferred proposal is **rejected** — the agent attempts it against the now-existing allocation and the contract reverts `AllocationAlreadyHasIndexingAgreement` (one agreement per allocation).
+End state: one `accepted`, one `rejected`.

 ---